 Bear in mind that even with a compost aerator this is a physically testing job so don’t try to do too much at once.

-If you are not physically strong enough for this task, you may want to consider purchasing a tumbling compost bin as this can easily be turned whenever required.
+If you are not physically strong enough for this task, you may want to consider purchasing a tumbling compost bin as this can easily be turned without so much physical effort.

 How often should I aerate my compost?